tkosciol/tkosciol.github.io/associate_sonata.md

 The position will be funded by [National Science Centre](https://www.ncn.gov.pl/?language=en) SONATA 15 project.

 **PLEASE NOTE:** due to [NCN regulations](https://www.ncn.gov.pl/sites/default/files/pliki/uchwaly-rady/2019/uchwala90_2019-zal1.pdf) I am __not allowed to hire postdocs who obtained their PhDs at the Jagiellonian University__.
-If you wish to contact NCN and let them know what you think about it, please e-mail: [kancelaria@ncn.gov.pl](mailto:kancelaria@ncn.gov.pl)
+For more information on the reason behind that or to share your opinion, please contact the agency via e-mail:: [kancelaria@ncn.gov.pl](mailto:kancelaria@ncn.gov.pl)

 ## The group

-We are a young Bioinformatics group rallying around the goal of understanding understand how the microbiome works and how we can leverage it for health and wellbeing.
-Combinding metagenomics, data science, machine learning, structural bioinformatics and a collaborative mindset we want to develop a multi-scale understanding of the microbiome, from genes, through structures, to functions, and therapies.
+We are a young bioinformatics group rallying around the goal of understanding how the microbiome works and how we can leverage it for health and wellbeing.
+Combining metagenomics, data science, machine learning, structural bioinformatics and a collaborative mindset we want to develop a multi-scale understanding of the microbiome, from genes, through structures, to functions, and therapies.
 We also extensively collaborate with local and international research groups and companies to grow and deliver cutting-edge, open and reproducible research which would serve the community.

 ## Institution